Ejura shooting: Victims

 Two young men were killed during the shooting.
 They were Nasiru Yussif and Murtala Mohammed.
 Four others were injured after the shooting.
-Awal Misbawu who was among the injured, got his right leg amputated after a doctor claimed Awal's leg can not be worked on.
+Awal Misbawu who was among the injured, got his right leg amputated after a doctor claimed Awal's leg cannot be worked on.
 Two of the injured were later treated and discharged from the Ejura Government Hospital.

 Perpetrators

 Simon Osei Mensah, the then Ashanti Regional minister, claimed he called the military as a 'backup' to the police because of information gathered before the incident.
 He said the youth in Ejura planned to torch the Ejura District Police Station after the burial of Macho Kaaka.
-Seven military personnel were said to have began firing warning shots into the air and later directed the shooting into the protestors for about 20 to 30 minutes.
+Seven military personnel were said to have begun firing warning shots into the air and later directed the shooting into the protestors for about 20 to 30 minutes.
 Brigadier General Joseph Aphour claimed it was the 'best' action the military could take during the shooting incident.